 Records indicate that during the first 36 years of measurements approximately half of the original wells had increasing static water level trends.
 That trend continued until 2012, when drought conditions and increased irrigation pumping resulted in significant declines observed on all wells.
 Spring water level readings from 2013 to 2020 showed moderate rebounds each year.
-Readings following the 2020, 2021, and 2022 irrigation seasons reflected lower water levels than the fall of 2019, 2020, and 2021, as much of the district received less than average rainfall which resulted in higher than average pumping demands for much of the district.
-Spring 2022 readings reflected rebounds below that of years following average rainfall seasons.
+Spring 2021 through Spring 2023 showed moderate declines to the majority of wells across the district with some moderate increases depending on the area of the district.
+Much of the district received less than average rainfall in 2023 which resulted in higher than average pumping demands in some areas and below average recharge to aquifers.
 Prolonged dry conditions may result in increased pressure on irrigation wells and reduced recharge, negatively impacting groundwater quantity.
-LCNRD will again evaluate the impact to aquifers in the spring of 2023.
+LCNRD will again evaluate the impact to aquifers in the spring of 2024.

 Groundwater Quality: LCNRD monitors on average 112 irrigation wells across the district and 125 irrigation wells in the Bazile Groundwater Management Area (BGMA) located in south central Knox County.
 LCNRD also monitors water quality and water level of 20 dedicated observation wells in the BGMA.
-In 2015 the district began additional water quality and water quantity monitoring of aquifers across the district through construction of 13 dedicated observation wells.
-In recent years 37 dedicated wells have been added to the monitoring program.
-Test holes were drilled and observation wells constructed using a combination of Nebraska Environmental Trust (NET) funds, Nebraska Department of Environmental and Energy (NDEE) funds, University of Nebraska Lincoln Conservation and Survey Division (UNL-CSD) time and match, and match dollars provided by the LCNRD to better define the aquifer systems of the district, develop a groundwater monitoring network and manage the resource.
+The district monitors water quality and water quantity of aquifers across the district through approximately 60 dedicated observation wells.
+Partnerships with Nebraska Environmental Trust (NET), Nebraska Department of Environmental and Energy (NDEE), University of Nebraska Lincoln Conservation and Survey Division (UNL-CSD) facilitated completion of test holes and construction of the observation wells to better define the aquifer systems of the district and develop a groundwater monitoring network to better manage the resource.

 Water quality monitoring indicates concern for increased nitrate contamination over the last 10+ years.
 Levels have reached Phase II limits in some areas where samples have reached and exceeded 5 ppm, the trigger level.
 The District response has been increased monitoring and educational efforts towards fertilizer management.
 The BGMA has been in a Phase III management area since 2004.
 Phase III management areas are established when 50% of the irrigation water samples taken have reached the trigger level of 9 ppm or higher for a period of at least three years.
 To address the BGMA elevated nitrates, LCNRD has joined efforts with three other NRDs to develop a community based, action plan which focuses on education and best management practice adoption within a 21-township area.
-The plan was approved by EPA in 2016.
-The NRDs jointly fund a BGMA Coordinator through partnership with NRCS and an Extension Educator with the University of Nebraska, School of Natural Resources.
+NRDs jointly fund a BGMA Coordinator through partnership with NRCS and an Extension Educator with the University of Nebraska, School of Natural Resources.
+The Extension Educator position is currently vacant, and the partners are working to identify the most meaningful path forward.
 The primary focus of these positions is to address the nitrate contamination in the Bazile Groundwater Management Area.